lbcb-sci/MetagenomicsBenchmark/README.md

  	- each row in the .f2 file is in format: <read_id>	<tax_id>	<percentage>	<level>
  	- <level> - taxon level: species, genus, family...
  - .report - report file, every row contains number of reads classified to a taxon: <tax_id>	<species_name>	<true_number>	<kraken_number>	<centrifuge_number>	<clark_number>	<metamaps_number>	<megan_number>
+ - .report_truth - report file, same as .report, but with only true positive results

 **Contents:**

+Download the supporting files from the following link:
+The supporting files contain:

 1. truth - ground truth files in .f2 format
 2. results - results of the classifications for evey tool: kraken, clark, metamaps, megan and centrifuge
 3. parsed_results - results of the classification after the parsing of tools outputs, stored in .stat format
 4. tax_cleaned_results - results of the classitifation after the parsing of .stat files, stored in .f2 format
 5. reports - resulting reports stored in .report format
+6. abundances_reports - resulting reports of abundance comparison stored in .report format

-6. nodes.dmp and names.dmp taxonomy files
+7. nodes.dmp and names.dmp taxonomy files

-7. summary_b.txt, summary_a.txt, database_summary.txt
+8. summary_b.txt, summary_a.txt, database_summary.txt
  - summary files of the databases, copied from the refseq Archaea (a) and Bacteria (b) databases.
-Two a and b summaries are merged in database_summary.txt.
+Two a and b summaries are merged in database_summary.txt

+Along with the supporting files, already uploaded files are:

-8. genome_sizes_a.txt, genome_sizes_b.txt, database_genome_sizes.txt
+9. genome_sizes_a.txt, genome_sizes_b.txt, database_genome_sizes.txt
  - average lengths of genomes calculated from the database sequences for Arcahea (a), Bacteria (b) and both (database_genome_sizes).

-9. all_tax_in_report
+10. all_tax_in_report
  - The collection of tax ids in all reports

-10. time-memory
- - files with execution time and memory consumption
+Some of these files are used to calculate reports: 1, 2, 7, 8, 9 and 10.
+And others are the results of the analysis: 3, 4, 5 and 6.

+In order to execute the analysis extract the supporting file archive into the root directory of this project.

 **Scripts:**